apache/flink-cdc/docs/content/connectors/oceanbase-cdc.md

 In order to setup the OceanBase CDC connector, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

+Note that `mysql-connector-java` is only used for reading snapshot data, you can ignore it if you only deal with the log data. `5.1.47` is the recommended version of MySQL driver, and later versions may have type incompatibility issues.
+The cdc connector will preferentially use `com.mysql.jdbc.Driver` as the driver name and fall back to `com.mysql.cj.jdbc.Driver` on failure.

+### Maven dependency

 ```xml
 <dependency>
   <groupId>com.ververica</groupId>